The main character, who was gifted the farm from your grandfather, with instructions to take it over if city life ever became too much to bear.

 - Odd Friendship: He's good friends with Sebastian despite being as different as night and day.

 - Permanently Missable Content: His three-heart event can only be done in the first year, before his father comes home from the war at the start of the second year.
 If you haven't completed it by then, you can't marry him.

 - The Prankster: Several pieces of dialogue at various events indicate he may this.
 Although he does opt not to push Sebastian into the ocean on the night of the Dance of the Jellyfish when he considers that the jellyfish maybe poisonous.Sebastian: One year Sam put a pound of anchovies in the potluck soup.
 Ever wondered why Sam leads the town in community service hours?

 - Shipper on Deck: If you marry Sam, he'll occasionally wonder when Sebastian and Abigail are finally going to get hitched.

 - Trademark Favourite Food: The pinnacle of culinary delight for Sam is Pizza, though he also loves Maple Bars and Cactus Fruits.

 - Two Guys and a Girl: With Sebastian and Abigail.
-The three hang out together at the Saloon every Friday night and are often seen together at festivals.
+The three hang out together at the Saloon every Friday night (even if you marry one of them) and are often seen together at festivals.
 If you befriend Sam, one of his earliest plotlines, the search for a drummer for his band, will play out with Sebastian recruiting Abigail for the position - which, considering this trope, is basically a foregone conclusion.

 Sebastian is a rebellious loner who lives in his parents basement.
 He is Marus older half-brother and Robin's son.
 He tends to get deeply absorbed in computer games, comic books, and sci-fi novels, and will sometimes spend great lengths of time pursuing these hobbies alone in his room.